The mixing conjecture under GRH: The main estimate for small

 We shall do so now by using their relation with various $L$-functions, whose size is controlled by the Lindel\"of Hypothesis.
 Such period formulae also involve products of local factors at bad primes, which we furthermore have to control.
-This is done in \S\S\ref{appendix:triple-prod}-\ref{sec:bounding-local-Tate}, with the assumption of the Ramanujan conjecture providing optimal exponents.
+We bound these local factors for the toric periods of cusp forms and Eisenstein series in Lemmata \ref{lemma-L-function-sum} and \ref{lemma:Weyl-Eis-bound}.
+For the triple product local factors, we do this in \S\ref{appendix:triple-prod}, with the assumption of the Ramanujan conjecture providing optimal exponents.
 Somewhat weaker bounds can be obtained unconditionally in the same way.